wholesomebocaj/SoftwareArchitecture-Development/Architectural Decision Record (ADR).md

 ## Decision Outcome

-Chosen option: **"Layered (N-Tier) Architecture"**, because it provides clear separation of concerns into presentation, business logic, and persistence layers, enabling modular development and maintainability.
-It also aligns well with extensibility requirements and the C4 modeling approach used in the module.
+Chosen option: **Layered (N-Tier) Architecture**, because it supports clear separation into presentation, business logic, and persistence layers, facilitating modular development, maintainability, and extensibility.
+This style aligns well with the C4 modeling approach and accessibility/security compliance.

 ## Consequences

-**Good**, because this style supports modularity, testability, and clear division of responsibilities, making it easier to develop and maintain the CMS progressively.
-It also facilitates compliance with accessibility and security requirements.
+**Good:**
+- Modular design ensures separation of concerns, improving testability and maintainability.
+- Facilitates progressive development and scaling in multi-tenant environments.
+- Supports accessibility and security requirements effectively.

+**Bad:**
-**Bad**, because it may introduce some inter-layer communication overhead and can lead to increased complexity if layers are over-engineered or poorly managed.
+- May introduce inter-layer communication overhead.
+- Risk of complexity increase if layers are over-engineered or improperly managed.

 ---